 Included: The entrance fee at the Lava Centre Exhibition in Hvolsvollur, a glacier hike* with all the glacier safety gear you need (crampons, helmet, harness and axe).
 Pickup and drop-off in Reykjavik and transportation with a small group and an English speaking guide.

-In the morning we will make a quick stop in the town of Hvolsvollur to load up on any necessary snacks and beverages.
-We also allow time to have lunch at Reynisfjara Black Sand Beach Restaurant, which is one of our favourites in the area.
+In the morning we will make a quick stop in the town of Hvolsvöllur to load up on any necessary snacks and beverages for the day.
+You can bring (or buy) food for the day if you want to spend more time at the sights during lunch.
+We do allow enough time to have lunch at Reynisfjara Black Sand Beach Restaurant, which is a great option for lunch in the area.
 Lunch is not included in the price of this tour.

-PLEASE NOTE: The glacier hike on our scheduled trips are aimed for people who have never been on a glacier or worn crampons before.
-With that said the ice can be steep and uneven in sections, so if you struggle with walking for one to two hours or walking on uneven and sloped ground, the glacier hike may not be for you.
+PLEASE NOTE: The glacier hike on our scheduled trips are aimed for first timers.
+However, the ice can be steep and uneven in sections.
+If you struggle with walking for one to two hours at a good pace or don’t enjoy walking on uneven and sloped ground, the glacier hike may not be for you.
+The steepest sections involve stair like features and slopes.
+You will be wearing crampons (spikes on your feet) but full mobility of your ankles and knees is 100% necessary.
 Each guide on the trip will make the final decision at the time of the hike.
 If they refuse to let you on the ice please know it is purely for the safety of not just you, but also for the rest of the group.The glacier hike on this tour is around 2.5 hours in total with around 1-1.5 hours spent on the glacier ice, hiking around 3-4 kilometres (approx. 2 miles).
 The hike requires a moderate fitness level where you will hike up and over uneven terrain.
 There we will be able to hike and explore the unique ice features.
+To learn more about the glacier hike you can check out our Glacier Hike Guide.

 For choosing your PICKUP LOCATION please read this important information.